 Following a return to Express Asphalt, Simon went on to run Bardon Concrete and Aggregate Industries’ cement importing function, before becoming Director of Concrete Products in late 2015.

-In his current role as Managing Director of Concrete Products, Simon will be responsible for all hard landscaping aspects of the business including Charcon, Bradstone, Masterblock, Charcon Construction Solutions and Simply Paving.
+In his current role as Managing Director of Concrete Products, Simon will be responsible for all pre-cast concrete aspects of the business including Charcon, Bradstone, Masterblock, and online only business Simply Paving.
 He will also head up the Marketing Communications function.

 Commenting on his appointment, Simon Marriot said: “Having been a part of Aggregate Industries for the best part of 25 years, I’m delighted to join the Executive Committee.
 This change is the result of my team’s tremendous efforts to demonstrate the value added that we bring to the business and I am extremely proud of them.
 I’m more committed than ever to further growing our Concrete Products business, and I’m looking forward to what the future brings for Aggregate Industries.”